 About the book

 Ovartaci.
 The Signature of Madness is the first international monograph on Ovartaci, and it is the first research-based book on the artist.
-Richly illustrated the book opens the world of Ovartaci.
-It investigates into the madness of Louis and the invention of Ovartaci.
+Richly illustrated, the book reveals the world of Ovartaci.
+It investigates the madness of Louis and the invention of Ovartaci.
 It puts Louis turning into Ovartaci on the psychoanalytical couch to listen to what haunts him, as well as to describe, analyze and theorize the way in which Louis reconfigures as Ovartaci and comes to inhabit life anew.

 Read more: Biennale of Venice